thestk/stk/doc/README-Win.txt

-STK: A ToolKit of Audio Synthesis Classes and Instruments in C++ Version 3.2
+The Synthesis ToolKit in C++ (STK)

-By Perry R. Cook, 1995-2000
-and Gary P. Scavone, 1997-2000.
+By Perry R. Cook and Gary P. Scavone, 1995-2002.

-Please read the file README.txt for more general STK information.
+Please read the file README for more general STK information.

 DirectX and WindowsNT Issues:
 -----------------------------

 STK is currently distributed with Visual C++ 6.0 project and workspace files.
+It has been tested using both Visual C++ 6.0 and Visual C++ .NET.

+IMPORTANT VC++ NOTE: When compiling "release" versions of STK programs, link to the release multithreaded library.
+When compiling "debug" versions, link to the debug multithreaded library.
+Compiler errors will result otherwise.
+Also, the Microsoft folk are up to their old habits of trying to change standards.
+The .NET compiler will complain about cerr for some reason.

 The STK realtime sound input capabilities under Windoze are only supported using the DirectSoundCapture API.
 The latency is pretty horrendous, but what do you expect?
 Also, there is a chance you don't have DirectSoundCapture support on your computer.
 If not, you should download the DirectX 6.0 (or higher) runtime libraries from Microsoft's WWW site (http://www.microsoft.com/directx/download.asp) in order to run the pre-compiled STK executables for Windoze.
-The last time I checked, there was no DirectSoundCapture support for WindowsNT ... you'll have to switch to Windows 2000.
-I stopped supporting the WinMM audio output code with this release.
-So, if you wish to compile STK under WindowsNT (without realtime audio input support), you'll have to download an older version of STK, uncomment the __WINMM_API_ flag (and comment out the __WINDS_API flag) in Object.h and recompile the source code.
+The last time I checked, there was no DirectSoundCapture support for WindowsNT ... you'll have to switch to Windows 2000 or XP.
+I stopped supporting the WinMM audio output code with release 3.2.

 Realtime sound output under Windoze is supported using the DirectSound (dsound.lib) API.
-All new versions of Win95/98/NT come with the DirectSound library, but early versions did not.
+All new versions of WindowsXX come with the DirectSound library, but early versions did not.
 If you have trouble running the distributed executables, then you probably don't have DirectSound installed on your system.
 You can download the necessary DirectSound stuff from Microsoft's WWW pages (http://www.microsoft.com/directx/download.asp).

 Realtime MIDI input is supported using the winmm.lib API.

 Visual C++ 6.0 workspaces have been created for the various STK projects.
 Everything has already been configured for you.
-The intermediate .obj files will be written to either the "Release" or "Debug" directories, but the executable files will be written to the main project directories (where they need to be for proper execution).
-If you should somehow lose or hose the VC++ workspace file (STK.dsw), then you will have to do a LOT of configuring to recreate it ... it's probably easier just to download the distribution again from our WWW sites.
+The intermediate .obj files will be written to either the "release" or "debug" directories, but the executable files will be written to the main project directories (where they need to be for proper execution).
+If you should somehow lose or hose the VC++ workspace file for a project, then you will have to do a LOT of configuring to recreate it ... it's probably easier just to download the distribution again from our WWW sites.
 Anyway, for your benefit and mine, here is a list of things that need to be added to the various "Project Settings":

 1. Under General: Set "Output files:" to <blank> (this will put the executable in the main project directory.